Assessing the Value of a College Education: Is It Worth It?

-With tuition continuing to escalate and academic competition among applicants ever-tightening, parents and students are logically asking, Is college worth it?
+With tuition continuing to escalate and academic competition among applicants ever-tightening, parents and students are logically asking, is college worth it?

 The answer, simply stated, is, Yes.